 At its peak, Rocket League is a fast-paced aerial ballet, a game that takes seconds to understand, but years to master.
 And if you want to achieve said mastery, read our Rocket League tips for guaranteed soccer success.

 There we have it, the best PC games you can buy today.
-While we impatiently wait for The Witcher 4 and Half-Life 3, why not read up on some of the most exciting upcoming PC games headed to a rig near you?
+While we impatiently wait for The Witcher 4 release date and Half-Life 3, why not read up on some of the most exciting upcoming PC games headed to a rig near you?
+Alternatively, here’s our round up all the new PC games worth checking out.
 To be honest, the above masterpieces could easily last you a lifetime, so perhaps you never need to play a new release ever again.
 Actually, screw that.
-Give us GTA VI right the heck now, Rockstar!
+Give us the GTA 6 release date right the heck now, Rockstar!
 Yes, we’re horrendously impatient.
 What of it?